A Christmas Carol Sensory-Friendly Performance

-Follow Ebenezer Scrooge on a magical journey through Christmas past, present, and future and watch as our entire community—including 35 members from the greater Princeton area—brings this story to life around you!
-This exciting production will usher you into the spirit of the season with all the joy, wonder, and generosity that Scrooge himself discovers.
-Share the happiness of Dickens' perennial masterpiece and join us in celebrating this McCarter tradition with your friends and entire family.
+Follow Ebenezer Scrooge on a magical journey through Christmas past, present, and future and watch as this story comes to life around you!
+This annual holiday tradition will usher you into the spirit of the season with all the joy, wonder, and generosity that Scrooge himself discovers.

 About Sensory-Friendly Performances

-Sensory-friendly performances provide a performing arts experience that is welcoming to all families with individuals who are diagnosed with an autism spectrum disorder or other sensitivity issues.
+Sensory-friendly performances provide a performing arts experience that is welcoming to individuals with cognitive, developmental differences, or other sensory needs, and their families.